-Focused on a nuclear emergency at the Cattenom NPP, trilateral exercises are organized every three years between the two German federal States, Sarreland and Rhineland-Palatinate, Luxembourg and France.
+Luxembourg also participates, together the two German federal States, Sarreland and Rhineland-Palatinate, at the national nuclear emergency exercises organized every five years by the French authorities at the Cattenom NPP.
 Luxembourg participates in most INEX and CONVEX exercises.

-New: The last "Cattenom" exercise was held on 17^a October 2017.
+Update (8): A "Cattenom" exercise was held on 17th October 2017.
 It has been a French national exercise that involved the neighboring countries as participants.
 The scenario has not been known, but the objective was set to test alerting and cross-border coordination.
 For the exercise, Luxembourg has activated its CC in a reduced form, composed of the HCPN, the CIC and the REC.
 The other members of the CC have been alerted, but were not asked to join the CC in person, rather to be available in case of need.
 A liaison officer of the CC was deployed to the Operational Center in France and a staff member of the DRP participated as observer at the crisis center of the French regulatory body ASN.